What Will The Recall Election Ballot Have On It?

 Or, you can cast your ballot in person to a secure ballot dropbox, to a voting location, or your county elections office by 8 p.m. on September 14, 2021.

-In-person voting locations will offer voter registration, replacement ballots, accessible voting machines, and language assistance to those who need it.MORE NEWS: Former Los Osos High School Coach, David Riden, Expected In Court On Child Pornography Charges
+In-person voting locations will offer voter registration, replacement ballots, accessible voting machines, and language assistance to those who need it.MORE NEWS: SoCal Recall Election Polls Officially Open For Voters Saturday Morning

 Your ballot may also contain other local races being decided in your area.